-At each reporting date, the Company assesses whether financial assets carried at amortised cost are credit impaired (stage 3 financial assets).
-A financial asset is credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
+At each reporting date, the Company assesses whether financial assets carried at amortised cost are credit impaired (referred to as 'stage 3 financial assets').
+A financial asset is 'credit impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.

-Evidence that a financial asset is credit-impaired includes the following observable data:
+Evidence that a financial asset is credit impaired includes the following observable data:

-- significant financial difficulty of the borrower or issuer. - a breach of contract such as a default or past-due event. - the disappearance of an active market because of financial difficulties.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or past due event; - the disappearance of an active market because of financial difficulties.